benedikt-schesch/AST-Merging-Evaluation/README.md

 update the goal files or else reproducibility checks will fail.
 Copy certain files from `results/small/` to `test/small-goal-files/`.

+To update the reproducibility tests, run `make run-all`.

 ### Load the stored cache

 To decompress the cache run `make decompress-cache`.
 This is done automatically in `run_combined.sh` if `cache/` does not exist.